mikecmpbll/cohabit/README.md

 ## Usage

 In its simplest form, using the basic scope (typical `belongs_to` assiciation scope):

+    # must have this line to use the included scopes
+    require 'basic'
     scope [:foo, :bar], :basic

 By default it assumes your tenant model is called tenant, if you wish to change this you can set it globally: